Board of Trustees

 Kelly Baker is executive vice president and chief human resources officer at Thrivent.
 Prior to that, she served as chief human resources officer at Pentair and led human resources at Patterson Companies and General Mills.
 She serves on the board of the Children’s Theater Company, where she leads its Diversity, Inclusion and Human Capital Committee.
 Kelly received a B.B.A. from Howard University and an M.B.A. from the Stephen M. Ross School of Business at the University of Michigan.

-Neil Bizily is a senior portfolio manager at Thrivent Asset Management in the high yield and leveraged loan group.
-His past work experience includes positions in private equity with Madison Dearborn Partners in Chicago and in investment banking with Deutsche Bank in New York.
+Neil Bizily is a member of the alternative asset team at Securian Asset Management.
+His past roles include positions in high yield and leveraged loans with Thrivent Asset Management, private equity with Madison Dearborn Partners and investment banking with Deutsche Bank.
 He previously served on the board of advisors for Arete Academy, an independent school supporting students who learn differently.
 He holds a B.A. in economics from Cornell University and an M.B.A. from the University of Chicago Booth School of Business.

 Katie Goldstein '04, Parent Association Liaison, has worked with low income and special-needs children as a social worker.
 At Blake, she serves on both the Alumni Board and Parent Association Executive Committee.
 Katie received an M.A. in social work from the University of St. Thomas and a B.A. from Macalester College.